org-ST/orgST/README.md

 # orgST™
 -- -- -- --
 a console in java that comes with apps.

-[orgST](https://github.com/MakiDevelops/orgST) © 2024-2025 by [Wdboyes13](https://github.com/Wdboyes13), [MakiDevelops](https://github.com/MakiDevelops) and [Table37](https://github.com/Table37) is licensed under [The GNU General Public License v3](https://github.com/MakiDevelops/orgST/blob/main/LICENSE)
-“orgST”, "organizationSTATION", and the orgST logo are trademarks of orgST.

 original code: https://github.com/MakiDevelops/diary/tree/py